jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - [Search engines](search-engines.html) may use synonym rings AKA synsets to convert between user search terms and indexing terms that represent content objects
     - Small search engines (for website, intranet, CMS, repository) may use thesauri to facilitate search

+Svenonius (1989): **"Controlled vocabularies can take many forms and be used for many purposes.
+In the form of terminological databanks, CVs are used to assist in both manual and automatic translation.
+In the form of glossaries, they standardize and explicate the meaning or usage of terms in specialized fields of activity.
+In the form of literary thesauri they assist in composition by facilitating the expression of ideas.
+In the form of conceptual structures they give backbone to knowledge representation systems."**

 ## What are reference works?